Marketplace Open Enrollment

 Catastrophic Coverage:

 Catastrophic health plans are a low-cost option you can buy through the Health Insurance Marketplace.
-To meet eligibility requirements for catastrophic coverage, you must be under 30 years old or qualify for a hardship exemption due to your inability to afford all other insurance options.
+To meet eligibility requirements for catastrophic coverage, you must be under 30 years old or qualify for a hardship exemption or affordability exemption due to your inability to afford all other insurance options.
 These plans cover the same services as other medical insurers with relatively low monthly premiums, but very high deductibles.

 Short-Term Health Insurance: